Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Introduction

 With high-sensitivity far-infrared (FIR) imaging and polarimetry, the {\it Planck} satellite measured the properties of submillimeter polarized dust emission in unprecedented detail \citep{Planck_Int_XIX}.
 The very high submillimeter polarization fractions and the observed characteristic ratios between polarized FIR emission and polarized extinction at optical wavelengths have posed serious challenges to pre-{\it Planck} dust models \citep{Planck_Int_XIX, Planck_2018_XII}.
 It is imperative that these new findings guide the development of the next generation of models.

 When presenting a new dust model, it has become customary to detail the set of observations that constrain it \citep[e.g.,][]{Mathis+Rumpl+Nordsieck_1977,Draine+Lee_1984,Zubko+Dwek+Arendt_2004,Draine+Fraisse_2009,Compiegne+etal_2011,Siebenmorgen+Voshchinnikov+Bagnulo_2014,Guillet+etal_2018}.
 Given the now vast array of observations that can be employed in calibrating and testing models, and given also the heterogeneity of the observations in terms of wavelengths covered and region observed, synthesizing a coherent set of model constraints can be as challenging as construction of the model itself.
+Sight line to sight line variations exist, and we can aim only to identify observational constraints that appear to be representative of characteristic environments.
 It is therefore the goal of this work to summarize the current state of observations constraining the properties of dust in the diffuse interstellar medium (ISM) and to establish a set of benchmark constraints against which models of interstellar dust can be tested.
+We focus here on diffuse atomic sightlines where the observational constraints are most complete.
+As such, the properties of dust in dense clouds, such as ice features, will not be discussed.

 This paper is organized as follows: we first derive the solid phase abundances of the primary elemental constituents of dust in Section~\ref{sec:abundances}; then, we combine various observational data to derive the wavelength dependence of dust extinction (Section~\ref{sec:extinction}), polarized extinction (Section~\ref{sec:extpol}), emission (Section~\ref{sec:irem}), and polarized emission (Section~\ref{sec:ir_pol}) for a typical diffuse, high-latitude sightline.
 Finally, we present a summary of these constraints in Section~\ref{sec:summary}.